 The Healthy China 2030 Plan was launched by the Central Committee of the Communist Party and the State Council in 2016.
 It is an important national medium and long-term strategic plan for the health sector.
 Healthy China 2030 is a complete national action plan covering the important areas of healthcare, including infant and maternal health, mental health, healthy ageing, healthy lifestyle promotion and education, control and management of non-communicable diseases, disease prevention, capacity building of healthcare services, building healthy environments (water and air quality improvement), and health services and security.
-The plan aims to promote healthy lifestyles, improve health services and the health industry, and build a sustainable health system to provide essential health services to every citizen by 2020 and reach the main health indicators of high-income countries by 2030.
+The plan aims to promote healthy lifestyles, improve health services to every citizen by 2020 and reach the main health indicators of high-income countries by 2030.